 When Soviet and British nuclear submarines disappear within days of each other, both governments send their best agents to find out what is going on.
 Crossing paths in Egypt, Bond (Roger Moore) and Anya Amasova (Barbara Bach) join forces to take on billionaire megalomaniac shipping magnate Karl Stromberg and thwart his plan for global devastation.

-The film starts with a shiny new gun barrel sequence, immediately delivering a couple of improvements: Bond is wearing a tuxedo for this first time and Moore looks considerably less startled when he shoots.
+The film starts with a shiny new gun barrel sequence, immediately delivering a couple of improvements: Bond is wearing a tuxedo for the first time and Moore looks considerably less startled when he shoots.
 We’re then treated to the scene of a submarine hijacking and there’s no immediate sign of Bond.
 Three films in, you’d be forgiven for starting to wonder if Roger Moore has an aversion to appearing before the opening credits.
 Thankfully, it’s a ruse and he appears in time to ski off a mountain and deliver one of the most famous pre-titles stunts of all.

 Before the iconic Union Jack parachute appears, there’s a wonderful sequence counterpointing the differences between the two secret services, with Bond and Amasova both receiving their orders to report for duty.
 It’s an early sign of how wonderfully structured the screenplay and film are, the narrative is tight and cohesive, a compelling mix of detective work, action, escapism and spectacle with all the usual Bond hallmarks polished up to a high shine.
 The locations are suitably exotic: Austria, Egypt, Sardinia and glamorously shot while Ken Adam’s set designs are epic and iconic (although there’s no denying Stromberg and The Legion Of Doom must have the same architect on speed dial).

 The Egyptian-set scenes are a particular highlight and looking back from the bleak vantage point of a troubled 21st Century, it’s interesting to see how casually and amicably the Islamic culture is treated here, before decades of radicalisation and western demonization.
-The set piece in and around the Sphinx set during and actual show called ‘The Sound And Light Show’ – which still runs today – is superb in its use of the music and lighting from the performance to parallel the action on screen.
+The set-piece in and around the Sphinx set during an actual show called ‘The Sound And Light Show’ – which still runs today – is superb in its use of the music and lighting from the performance to parallel the action on screen.

 Roger Moore delivers his best performance as Bond to date and while his take on the character is undeniably more charming and suave than his predecessors, his reputation for lacking ruthlessness is undeserved.
 Not only does he kill a henchman by throwing him off a building after he has given the information Bond wanted, in the final confrontation he kills Stromberg in cold blood.
 By shooting him in the dick.
 Twice.

 After the banal buffoonery of Mary Goodnight, in Barbara back we get a Bond ‘girl’ who is an ideal match for Bond: attractive, smart, sexy and dangerous – with a service history of successful missions to rival 007’s own.
 Although she naturally takes second place to Bond once they are assigned to work together, she is still shown to be capable and cunning and the shared history both agents have adds a level of danger to their relationship as she vows to avenge the death of her lover at Bond’s hands.
-Of course, this is a seventies Bond movie and we can’t have a heroine without a little innuendo so naturally her code number is XXX.
+Of course, this is a seventies Bond movie and we can’t have a heroine without a little innuendo so naturally, her code number is XXX.
 You know, as in adult movies.
 How naughty!

 The regulars get a bit more to do, especially Desmond Llewellyn who, after being recalled due to popular demand, gets the first of the soon-to-be-trademark Q-branch montages as he trades quips and put-downs with Bond whilst touring through his R&D laboratory.
 Walter Gotell makes his first appearance here as General Gogol, the KGB’s equivalent of M and he too would go on to become a fixture in the Bond movies over the next decade.